actualbudget/actual/docs/Installing/fly/Fly-image.md

   **A.** While we wouldn’t know for certain without seeing your configuration, it is likely that during deployment you created a Postgres database.
 Actual doesn’t need this so you can just delete it and charges should then stop.
-If you're unsure, the [community in Discord][discord] may be able to assist you.
+If you're unsure, please [reach out to us](/Contact).

 ## Official Images